Jean-Tinland/simple-bar-server/README.md

 # <img src="./images/logo-simple-bar-server.png" width="200" alt="simple-bar-server" />

-A server for [simple-bar](https://www.jeantinland.com/en/toolbox/simple-bar) that enables communication with it by requesting simple-bar' data widgets refreshes or toggling with simple `curl` commands.
-It is an ultra small node.js http server opening a websocket connection with simple-bar.
+A server for [simple-bar](https://github.com/Jean-Tinland/simple-bar) that enables communication with its data widgets and allow them to be refreshed or toggled with simple `curl` commands.

+It is an ultra small node.js http server opening a websocket connection with [simple-bar](https://github.com/Jean-Tinland/simple-bar).
 Check `index.js` file to see how it works.

 ## Status

 This project is ready to be used but only work with the latest version of [simple-bar](https://github.com/Jean-Tinland/simple-bar).
-It is really young so feel free to open an issue if you find a bug or have a feature request.
+It is a really fresh project so feel free to open an issue if you find a bug or have a feature request.

 I plan to maintain it and add new features like the refreshing of spaces & process widgets allowing to avoid the use of applescript notification system to refresh simple-bar thus improve its responsiveness.